gatsbyjs/gatsby/docs/blog/2019-03-25-behind-the-scenes-what-makes-gatsby-great/index.md

 _Curious what an `IntersectionObserver` can do?
 Check out the following example.
 Emoji are used when an element is entering/leaving the viewport._

-<iframe src="https://codesandbox.io/embed/l70jj9p58m?fontsize=14" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
+<iframe src="https://codesandbox.io/embed/l70jj9p58m?fontsize=14" title="Intersection Observer Example" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 #### `gatsby-link` and `link rel="prefetch"`